The male perm is one of this year’s top men’s hair trends, here’s how to nail the curly look

 Look for masks that contain ingredients like coconut, shea butter, argan and a form of protein such as wheat or rice.
 Protein is incredibly important for curls as it gives your curls strength, shape, and structure.
 Without it, they’ll look weak, limp, and lack definition.

 To keep curls looking fresh in between washes, you’ll need curl cremes and gels.
-Apply generously to cleansed and conditioned, soaking wet hair.
+Apply generously to cleansed and conditioned, soaking-wet hair.
 Using your hands, apply to hair from root to tip.
-Tilt head forward and scrunch into curls in an upwards motion.
+Tilt your head forward and scrunch into curls in an upwards motion.

 MORE LIKE THIS